Oysters, Pearls, and Seafaring Heroes

 "No," I admitted.
 "Though I can better tolerate the ones doused in garlic and butter."

 "Why so many, then?"
-He waited for me to settled down, comfortably, on the best of the small group of seats assembled.
+He waited for me to settle down comfortably on the best of the small group of seats assembled.

 "Pearls, Captain Dell'Acqua.
-Chef has told me one must open at least 100 oysters to find a pearl.
-Every year I try to find one."
+The chef has told me one must open at least 100 oysters to find a pearl.
+Every year, I try to find one."

 {Main Photo of oyster by purchase permission from iStock}